Team-Nutshell/nutshellengine-docs/source/types/Camera/index.rst

 			  - Type
 			  - Description
 			  - Possible values
+			* - forward
+			  - Array of Number
+			  - The camera's forward vector.
+			  - Any array of 3 numbers.
+			* - up
+			  - Array of Number
+			  - The camera's up vector.
+			  - Any array of 3 numbers.
 			* - fov
 			  - Number
-			  - The camera's field of view, in degrees.
+			  - The camera's field of view.
+In degrees.
 			  - Any number.
 			* - nearPlane
 			  - Number